lrydzkowski/Lexica/README.md

 #### How it works

+- Each entry from given sets has its own counter which at the beginning is equal 0.
 - Entries in given sets are randomized.
-For each entry an English pronunciation is played and user has to write the particual word.
-After answering to question about each entry, entries are again randomized and everything starts all over again.
+- For each entry an English pronunciation is played and user has to write the particual word.
+- After giving a correct answer:
+  - A translation is showed.
-- After giving a correct answer a translation is showed and a counter for an entry is incremented by 1.
+  - A counter for an entry is icremented by 1.
 If a counter for the particular entry reaches a number stored in Learning.NumOfOpenQuestions configuration option then a question about this entry is not asked again.
+- After giving an incorrect answer:
+  - A correct answer is showed.
+  - A translation is showed.
-- After giving an incorrect answer a counter for an entry is set to 0.
+  - A counter for an entry is set to 0.
 If Learning.ResetAfterMistake configuration option equals true then counter for every entry is set to 0.
+- After playing English pronunciation for all entries the following condition is checked:
-- A user has to reach for each entry a counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
+  - If still there are entries with a counter lower than a number stored in Learning.NumOfOpenQuestions configuration option then we go back to the first point.
+  - Otherwise the mode is over.

 ### Full